mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     Yes, use the statement *invoke action by id*.

-!!! question "How do you enter multiple words when using the *type* statement in an editor test?
+!!! question "How do you enter multiple words when using the *type* statement in an editor test?"

     Enter them as one long word without spaces in between, for example, *publictransientclass*.